iimez/lllms/README.md

 #### Limitations and Known Issues

 ##### GPU Support limited to one model
-Both engines currently do not support running multiple models on gpu at the same time.
-This means if gpu is force enabled for a model requests will stall until a gpu slot is free.
-Otherwise more cpu instances will be spawned.
-And gpu will be used by the first instance that requests it.
+Llama.cpp bindings currently do not support running multiple models on gpu at the same time.
+This means if `gpu` is set to `true` for a model, only one instance of it can run at one time (additional instances will refuse to spawn and requests will stall).
+If `gpu` is left unset more cpu instances can be spawned instead (and the first instance will still pick up gpu).
+Instances can not switch between gpu and cpu.

-If you require closer control over which requests exactly use gpu, you can always configure a model multiple times with different parameters.
+I hope I can improve this in the future.
+Meanwhile if you require closer control over which requests exactly use gpu, you can always configure a model multiple times with different configuration.

 ##### System Messages
 System role messages are supported only as the first message in a chat completion session.
 All other system messages will be ignored.